DIY diamond painting is growing in popularity and new diamond painters are beginning their first canvases on a daily basis.

 Filling in your canvases

-If you see that you have a canvas with a wide expanse of one color, like green to represent grass or blue to represent the sea, then you can try using a multi-diamond applicator, which is usually not included in a diamond painting kit but is a handy tool for placing around 9 drills at a time.
+Tip #13: If you see that you have a canvas with a wide expanse of one color, like green to represent grass or blue to represent the sea, then you can try using a multi-diamond applicator.
+These are usually not included in a diamond painting kit but is a handy tool for placing around 9 drills at a time.

 Time to put your tips to the test